kingmoc/adding-products-cart-cjs-react/README.md

 );
 ```

-You can see we have hardcoded the initial quanity, bringing that value from props and set it as an input value.
+Hardcoding the initial quanity, brings that value from props and sets it as an input value.

 ``` javascript
 // *** CartItems.js ***